tiger2017/MLclf/README.md

 Welcome to create an issue to the repository of MLclf on GitHub, and I will add more datasets loading functions based on the issues.

-The mini-imagenet source data can be accessed from: https://deepai.org/dataset/imagenet
+The mini-imagenet source data can be also accessed from: https://deepai.org/dataset/imagenet (there is no need to manually download it if you use MLclf).

 ### Summary